WaryaWayne/myWorkLog/results/work_ive_done.md

 - - Major changes to urls.
 They work now though. perfect. - Added an api root view.
 This path shows us a list of all available api routes.
 For reference while programming. - Added a route to get a csrf token. it is /api/v1/csrf - Added the facebook and google oauth2 adapter classes - Added all the authentication views under the api/v1 path.
 So login will be /api/v1/login - Added social auth endpoints.
 For facebook and google. - Added the social account management endpoints.
 This allows disconnecting accounts and show what accounts user has connected now. - kept default _allauth/api to use with our google login and other social logins.
 They still go through all auth.
 - - Installed simple-jwt library to use json web tokens instead of default token view. - Accidently reinstalled django-allauth. so we lost the extras. we need them so i added them again.
 - - Added the google callbackurl.
 This is called by our urls to lead google sign in requests.
-- - Installed django rest auth to expose the all-auth urls path as an api. - Installed rest framework to send data as an api to our Project 9 react project. - installed django-filter to be able to break down the filter categories of our api data before a user makes a call.
+- - Installed django rest auth to expose the all-auth urls path as an api. - Installed rest framework to send data as an api to our Project 7 react project. - installed django-filter to be able to break down the filter categories of our api data before a user makes a call.
 We won't have to send everything at once, just what they ask for. - Installed markdown, it will help render the markdown on our api routes better.
 - - Added static processors in templates.
-For us to be able to locate static files. - Removed the os.path.join from Project 36 and static root.
-Now it is BASE_DIR / Project 36/static - Removed the facebook and google social account providers auth Project 2s.
+For us to be able to locate static files. - Removed the os.path.join from Project 40 and static root.
+Now it is BASE_DIR / Project 40/static - Removed the facebook and google social account providers auth Project 6s.
 It was causing issues and isn't needed. - Configured allauth to be headless only. - Added csrf trusted origins.
 Not necessary just for local development to sign into the admin page.
 - - Added back the default accounts/ path because it is still used for social auth. - Added some comments

-**Project 83**

-- - Deleted the original in templates/404.html - Moved it to /errors/404.html.
-Better location and more clean.
-- - These are the default all auth templates.
-They come from django-all-auth.
-- - These are the staticfiles from collectstatic for account login in django-all-auth.
-- - These are the staticfiles from collectstatic for restframework from djangorestframework.
-- - These are the staticfiles from collectstatic for MFA login in django-all-auth.
-- - These are the staticfiles from collectstatic for social account login with facebook and django allauth.
-- - These are the staticfiles from collectstatic for admin panel route.
-- - These are the staticfiles from collectstatic for social account login in django-all-auth
-- - Changed the format with a '-' in the middle of 2 variables
-- - Added number formatting for us in canada. - Added append slash to the end of every url. - Added do not prepend www. - Set password reset to be for 1 day.
-No longer to reset password and pass through whole process. - We set first day of week to Sunday.
-We set utf-8 to be our base character class. - We added default storage finder to our list of staticfiles finders. - Turned csrf use sessions and cookie secure to true from false.
-We were testing using curl.
-So we made it false. - Added our min length and alphabet.
-They will be loaded from the environment. - Added our simple-jwt settings.
-- - Added number formatting for us in canada. - Added append slash to the end of every url. - Added do not prepend www. - We use auth.user as our custom user model. - Set password reset to be for 1 day.
-No longer to reset password and pass through whole process. - We set first day of week to Sunday.
-We set utf-8 to be our base character class. - We added default storage finder to our list of staticfiles finders. - Turned csrf use sessions and cookie secure to true from false.
-We were testing using curl.
-So we made it false. - Added our min length and alphabet.
-They will be loaded from the environment.
-- - Fixed the allauth install by removing the '-' that was before the name - Installed django-sqids.
-This will make our id's for everything(It applies to models, views, serializers, and filters) to be randomized and not a series.
-This will protect us from people exploring the api.
-- Added django-sqids config for one to set themselves.
-- - Added an import datetime to use it with our simple-jwt settings. - Added all the dj-rest-auth, restframework and jwt apps to installed apps. - Added that we should use PBLDF2 password hasher. - Added CSRF settings. - Added SESSION settings. - Added our REST_AUTH settings. - ADDED our REST_FRAMEWORK settings. - Added django-filter settings. - Added simple-jwt settings.
-- - Major changes to urls.
-They work now though. perfect. - Added an api root view.
-This path shows us a list of all available api routes.
-For reference while programming. - Added a route to get a csrf token. it is /api/v1/csrf - Added the facebook and google oauth2 adapter classes - Added all the authentication views under the api/v1 path.
-So login will be /api/v1/login - Added social auth endpoints.
-For facebook and google. - Added the social account management endpoints.
-This allows disconnecting accounts and show what accounts user has connected now. - kept default _allauth/api to use with our google login and other social logins.
-They still go through all auth.
-- - Installed simple-jwt library to use json web tokens instead of default token view. - Accidently reinstalled django-allauth. so we lost the extras. we need them so i added them again.
-- - Added the google callbackurl.
-This is called by our urls to lead google sign in requests.
-- - Installed django rest auth to expose the all-auth urls path as an api. - Installed rest framework to send data as an api to our Project 9 react project. - installed django-filter to be able to break down the filter categories of our api data before a user makes a call.
-We won't have to send everything at once, just what they ask for. - Installed markdown, it will help render the markdown on our api routes better.
-- - Added static processors in templates.
-For us to be able to locate static files. - Removed the os.path.join from Project 36 and static root.
-Now it is BASE_DIR / Project 36/static - Removed the facebook and google social account providers auth Project 2s.
-It was causing issues and isn't needed. - Configured allauth to be headless only. - Added csrf trusted origins.
-Not necessary just for local development to sign into the admin page.
-- - Added back the default accounts/ path because it is still used for social auth. - Added some comments

 **Total commits:** 100

 ## 2024-11-17

-**Project 32**
+**Project 29**

 - - Removed a space.

-**Project 47**
+**Project 42**

-- - Directory is called dev-tools not Project 47.
+- - Directory is called dev-tools not Project 42.
 Fixed the speling issue.
 - - Improved the install script to allow users to install only chosen scripts.
 They won't have to install all the scripts at once anymore.
 They can choose which ones they want.

+**Project 47**

+- - Removed a space.

-**Project 61**
+**Project 54**

 - - Removed a space.